-7. Technical equivalence decisions under the CRR and Solvency II
+7. Technical equivalence decisions related to the PRA

 Some EU financial services legislation, including the CRR, Solvency II and European Market Infrastructure Regulation (EMIR), contain provisions which allow the European Commission to determine that a non-EU country (“or third country”) has a regulatory and supervisory regime that is equivalent to the EU’s corresponding regulatory framework.
 These equivalence provisions have been retained in UK law by virtue of the European Union (Withdrawal) Act 2018, and HM Treasury has been transferred this European Commission power to make certain equivalence decisions on behalf of the UK.

-Further information about the UK’s future framework for making equivalence determinations, including the respective roles of HM Treasury and the UK regulatory authorities, including the PRA, is contained in the explanatory memorandum to the Equivalence Provisions for Financial Services and Miscellaneous Provisions (Amendments etc.) (EU Exit) Regulations 2019.
-On 17 October 2019, HM Treasury, the Bank of England and the FCA published a Memorandum of Understanding (MoU) setting out how the parties expect to coordinate their respective functions in relation to equivalence and exemption determinations.
+Further information about the UK’s equivalence, including the respective roles of HM Treasury and the UK regulatory authorities, is contained in HM Treasury's Guidance Document for the UK's Equivalence Framework for Financial Services.
+On Thursday 17 October 2019, HM Treasury, the Bank of England, and the FCA also published a Memorandum of Understanding (MoU) setting out how the parties expect to coordinate their respective functions in relation to equivalence and exemption determinations.

-This framework will apply from the end of the transition period to those third country equivalence determinations which would previously have been made by the European Commission.
-It does not apply to the PRA’s existing approach to authorising and supervising international bank branches as described in Supervisory Statement (SS)1/18, and insurance branches, as described in SS2/18.
+This framework does not apply to the PRA’s existing approach to authorising and supervising international bank branches as described in Supervisory Statement (SS)1/18, and insurance branches, as described in SS2/18.